 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Foundation Grants to Individuals Online

-This database can only be accessed from the desktop computers inside the Eagle Commons Library, in Sycamore Hall.
+This database can only be accessed from the desktop computers inside the Sycamore Library, in Sycamore Hall.
 Contains funder profiles for foundations, public charities, and corporations that directly fund individual students, artists, and researchers.

 Index terms to use in Field of Interest search include:

 Pivot is available to all UNT community members and can be accessed via pivot.cos.com from anywhere.
 Create an account (with your UNT e-mail address as your username) to use all the functionality of the database.
 Pivot contains profiles for funding opportunities for organizations and individuals.
 Funders present in Pivot include: professional organizations, foundations, corporations, U.S. federal and state/local government funding agencies, and academic institutions.

 An association of over 650 centers, organisations, and individuals in over 70 countries.
 Provides a free, searchable directory of residency opportunities.